 In the past I tried to study French, Chinese, and Japanese - to read poetry and to improve my calligraphic stroke, but did not have enough time to achieve much.

 This is a short, slightly disordered summary of my political views, in which I address in short the most commonly discussed political issues.
 Most of them are subject to change once I am convinced differently.

 In general, I could be described as partially liberal - for almost any personal choice that is not detrimental to others, and partially conservative - for the most part, fiscally, and definitely for maintaining and building upon what is good, especially for preserving ecosystems (wild life conservation), freedoms, beneficial institutions, cooperation, knowledge, and innovation.

 This is what I stand for, in particular:

 - Environmental regulations should be improved, deepened, and consistently enforced for the sake not only humanity, but most other forms of life.
 I am for preservation of large areas of wild habitat and for stable inhabitable ecosystems.

-- I am for innovation and fusion of adaptive elements of cultures.
+- Constant innovation and fusion of adaptive elements of cultures.